Saturday, June 30, 2012

 World Travelers & Cupcakes to Die For

 By the time I got to Garden City, I'd driven more than 60 miles!!
 In one day!!!
-I pulled into the Farmers' & Artisans' Market (June - August 2013) looking for respite.
+I pulled into the Farmers' & Artisans' Market (active from June - August) looking for respite.
 Mrs. Willis greeted me cheerily and we began.
 They are world travelers.
 Her son, young Mr. Willis, had recently returned from India.
 He'd also hiked the Pyrenees from Portugal to Spain.
 In 2010 he'd visited South America where he'd been strongly advised not to travel by bus.
 But that's just what he'd done.
-He described the roads as being similar to the kind for which the U.S. Forest Service suggests high clearance or four-wheel-drive.
+He described the roads as being similar to the kind the U.S. Forest Service suggests high clearance or four-wheel-drive.

 Having heard of the steep drop-offs along Peruvian roads I asked if he'd been scared.
 He said no, it was more annoying to be jounced so much.
-He told of the adventure of reaching the terminus of a line when the bridge across a river was out.
-The bus company had sent another bus to meet the passengers on the other side and take them to their destination.
+He told of the adventure of changing buses when the bridge across a river was out.
+The bus company had sent another to meet the passengers on the other side and take them to their destination.
 They crossed the river, about 600 feet wide, on a zip line.
 He said it was quite an experience, especially with his heavy backpack.
 He'd visited Peru, Brazil and Bolivia and liked Peru best.

 Mrs. Willis, his mother, had recently been to Shanghai to visit her daughter and son-in-law where they were teaching English.
 While there she traveled to Beijing.
 She found the contrast between the poor and the wealthy disheartening, but she said the food was superb!!
 Nothing like Chinese food in America.